XenonMido/todo/README.md

 - **list**
     - Description: List tasks for a given date.
     - Prompts:
-        - Enter date to list tasks (format YYYY-MM-DD): Required.
+        - Enter date to list tasks (format DD-MM-YYYY): Required.

 - **search**
     - Description: Search for a task by title.